Growing herbs for profit is very easy providing you are focussed and organised.

 To begin growing herbs for profit, you could do worse than advertise a sale from home.

-Put a board in your front garden 'Herb Plants For Sale Saturday Morning 10 am to 12 noon'
+Put a board in your front garden 'Herb Plants For Sale Saturday Morning 10 am to 12 noon' and leave it there for a week or so.

 Then, on the day, put up a table with your herbs for sale and wait...